Zoharix-Tech/.github/README.md

 #
 ## 🎉 Z-Events
 > Host events.
-Discover services.
-Manage everything in one place.
+Discover servige everything in one place.

 A modern event and service ecosystem that allows users to:
 - Host and ma